MiniKin: The Face of Implicit Interaction

 Key Insights

-All participants reacted positively to MiniKin, displaying a level of fondness for MiniKin, referred to MiniKin as “he” instead of “it”.
-One participant empathized with MiniKin, saying he looked “uncomfortable” sleeping with his raincoat on, even when there was no change in his expression.
-She also saw petting MiniKin as a way to feel “more connected” to him.
+All participants reacted positively to MiniKin, displaying a level of fondness for it, referred to MiniKin as “he” instead of “it”.
+One participant empathized with MiniKin, saying “he looked uncomfortable” sleeping with his raincoat on, even when there was no change in his expression.
+Another participant saw petting MiniKin as a way to feel “more connected to him”.

-This suggests that emotional connection may increase users’ receptiveness to a virtual pet’s behavioral cues enabling them to carry out their assistive features more effectively.
+These findings indicate that participants perceived MiniKin as a companion rather than an interface, suggesting an emotional connection has been established.
+This highlights the potential that emotional connection may increase users’ receptiveness to a virtual pet’s behavioral cues, enabling them to carry out their assistive features more effectively.

 Conclusion